aboutsecurity/blueteam_homelabs/README.md

 * [Mikrotik](https://mikrotik.com/products) - MikroTik  provides hardware and software for Internet connectivity in most of the countries around the world.
 MikroTik maintani the RouterOS software system that provides extensive stability, controls, and flexibility for all kinds of data interfaces and routing.
 * [Raspberry Pi](https://www.raspberrypi.org/) - The Raspberry Pi (/paɪ/) is a series of small single-board computers developed in the United Kingdom by the Raspberry Pi Foundation to promote teaching of basic computer science in schools and in developing countries.
 * [Supermicro Fanless & IoT](https://www.supermicro.com/en/products/embedded/servers) - Optimized systems designed for reliable, quiet operation in tight spaces.
+* [Ebay](www.ebay.com) - Ebay is a common place to buy used equipment.
+For example, you can usually find an HP Z620 for around $500 with 16 CPU cores and between 64 and 96 GB of RAM.

 ## Virtualization & Containers
 ### OpenSource / Free